 The residency apartments house two people comfortably.
 They are meant for the accommodation of the artists-in-residence.
 Immediate family members and co-artists may stay in the apartment, if they are included in the application form.
 Accommodation of any visitors must be arranged separately.

-Residency fees for each artist-in-residence and accompanying co-artist or family member are: 700 USD for 1 month, 1000 USD for 2 months and 1200 USD for 3 months.
+Residency fees for each artist-in-residence and accompanying co-artist or family member are: 700 USD/person for 1 month, 1000 USD/person for 2 months and 1200 USD/person for 3 months.
 Children under the age of 15 will not be charged.
 Children between 15–17 years will be charged half of the fee.
 Any other visitors will be charged 100 USD/night, and visits must be agreed upon in advance.

 The residency artists are responsible for their own travel expenses and arrangements.
 There is no need for a visa for visits under 90 days to the US, but a valid ESTA is required.
 The artists-in-residence must have sufficient health and travel insurance coverage for the entire duration of the residency.